zisenXu/MuSAR/README.md

 - Based on your dataset's scenario, modify the `whiteList` variable in `Config.py` or implement a false alarm filtering method in `FalseAlarmFilter.py` to eliminate redundant data.
 - For inter-host connections, you need to supplement the mapping rules between signatures and attack stages in the AIF framework in `AttackStage.py`.
 MuSAR can automatically associate the AIF framework with the MITRE ATT&CK framework.

+, which focus on attack scenarios.
+A larger time window might lead to the coupling of multiple multi-step attacks, which can interfere with the accuracy and effectiveness of the analysis.

+### Evaluate Your Dataset

+MuSAR can be easily adapted to your dataset, and the process involves the following steps:

+- Ensure that your dataset follows MuSAR's structured representation of two types of log-level traces: inter-host connections and intra-host operations, with relevant fields as shown in `src/DataLoader.py`.
+- Based on your dataset's scenario, modify the `whiteList` variable in `Config.py` or implement a false alarm filtering method in `FalseAlarmFilter.py` to eliminate redundant data.
+- For inter-host connections, you need to supplement the mapping rules between signatures and attack stages in the AIF framework in `AttackStage.py`.
+MuSAR can automatically associate the AIF framework with the MITRE ATT&CK framework.

+## Real-time Analysis System

+We develop an interactive real-time analysis system that encapsulates MuSAR's core functionalities to demonstrate the feasibility of deployment in production environments.
+The system can be access at [here](https://bit.ly/4h11wwZ).

+Furthermore, we provide a supplementary demonstration video is provided to illustrate the system's operational workflow and functionality.

+<video width="640" height="360" controls>   <source src="assets/Demonstration Video.mp4" type="video/mp4">   Your browser does not support the video tag. </video>